ktehelen/quito-climate-study/README.md

 5. Open MapTiler.
 Load the file that was just exported from ArcGIS and choose Continue.
 6. When options are presented to choose destination and Zoom from, select Folder and set the Zoom from equal to 7 to 12.
 Choose Render.

 You should make a separate folder for the tiles of each raster file you wish to display on the site.
+Before publishing the site to the cloud, you will need to move each of these folders into the quito-climate-study/tiles folder for the upload script to find them.

 ###Preparing vector data for publication
 This site supports the use of GeoJson data sources to display vector datasets.
 Source data for these datasets can be upwards of 60Mb; to reduce the data size in storage and sent over the wire, gzip compression is applied prior to uploading the data files.